-The ZetaView® is a Nanoparticle Tracking Analysis (NTA) instrument for hydrodynamic particle size, zeta potential and concentration.
+The ZetaView® is a Nanoparticle Tracking Analysis (NTA) instrument for measuring hydrodynamic particle size, zeta potential and concentration.

 With Nanoparticle Tracking Analysis, you measure what you see.
 Each individual particle in the field of view is counted and tracked in short video clips, creating accurate concentration calculations and particle size distributions.
 The ZetaView® combines these measurements with classical micro-electrophoresis, for determination of zeta-potential.
 All of these parameters can be measured both in scattering mode and in fluorescence mode, for determination of fluorescently-labelled sub-populations.
 The result is one compact instrument capable of measuring size, concentration, zeta-potential and fluorescence.